 The EPO introduced a revised accelerated prosecution procedure (PACE) on 1 January 2016.
 One key difference from the previous procedure is that it will now be possible to request PACE only once during the search procedure and only once during the examination procedure.

 The PACE procedure at the EPO allows for the search and/or examination of any application to be accelerated.
-As of 1 January 2016, it will be necessary to file the PACE request online using the appropriate form.
+It is necessary to file the PACE request online using the appropriate form.
 Other than this, there are no special requirements to qualify for PACE: the request can be filed at any time, no official fee is payable and no special reasons need be given.

 The EPO will accept the request for accelerated prosecution where “practically feasible and subject to the workload of search and examining divisions”.
 In practice, PACE requests are usually accepted.
 In certain technical fields, current backlogs may mean that PACE requests are in practice ineffective.
 In addition, applicants who routinely request PACE for all or most of their applications will be required by the EPO to select a subset of applications for acceleration.

-From 1 January 2016, requests for acceleration of the search procedure and requests for acceleration of the examination procedure will need to be filed separately.
-Further, from 1 January 2016 it will be possible to file requests for acceleration of the examination procedure only after responsibility for the application has passed to the examining division.
+Requests for acceleration of the search procedure and requests for acceleration of the examination procedure need to be filed separately.
+It is only possible to file requests for acceleration of the examination procedure after responsibility for the application has passed to the examining division.